bctan87/WeatherBee/README.md

 ## Deployment

-Here are the links to our work:
+Here are the links to my work:

 https://github.com/bctan87/weatherBee